Gestational Diabetes Symptoms: When to Call Your Doctor

 Importance of Blood Sugar Testing

-It helps you understand how your body responds to different foods and activities, allowing you to make informed decisions about your health.
+Regular blood sugar testing is the backbone of managing gestational diabetes effectively.
+It shows how your body responds to different foods and activities, so you can make informed decisions day to day.

 Testing Frequency Guidelines